 Honorary fellowships were conferred onto the following people in the November graduation ceremonies of 2007.

-In recognition of contribution to business in the North West and for his outstanding commitment to supporting local and regional suppliers in the food industry.
+In recognition of his outstanding and lifelong contribution to business in the North West and for his outstanding commitment to supporting local & regional suppliers in the food industry (awarded November 2007).

 Right Reverend Alan Chesters CBE